awsdocs/aws-rust-developer-guide-v1/doc_source/rust_auto-scaling_code_examples.md

 --------

-# Auto Scaling examples using SDK for Rust<a name="rust_auto-scaling_code_examples"></a>
+# Amazon EC2 Auto Scaling examples using SDK for Rust<a name="rust_auto-scaling_code_examples"></a>

-The following code examples show you how to perform actions and implement common scenarios by using the AWS SDK for Rust with Auto Scaling\.
+The following code examples show you how to perform actions and implement common scenarios by using the AWS SDK for Rust with Amazon EC2 Auto Scaling\.

-*Actions* are code excerpts that show you how to call individual Auto Scaling functions\.
+*Actions* are code excerpts that show you how to call individual Amazon EC2 Auto Scaling functions\.

-*Scenarios* are code examples that show you how to accomplish a specific task by calling multiple Auto Scaling functions\.
+*Scenarios* are code examples that show you how to accomplish a specific task by calling multiple Amazon EC2 Auto Scaling functions\.

 Each example includes a link to GitHub, where you can find instructions on how to set up and run the code in context\.